The Craft of Revising, 23 June 2018

 And at the end, ask yourself: what is the gift this book is giving as a whole?

 Happy Christmas!
 (That lovely rose below was a gift that came this morning.
-Flora makes such lovely gifts.
-Maybe think about your own writing as a flower too?)
+Flora makes such lovely gifts, and in this case the glitter charmed me too.
+Maybe think about your own writing as a glittering flower too: something a bit natural, something a bit made?)

 christmasrose